Leadership

 About Abbott Solutions for Justice

-Abbott Solutions for Justice is a national leader in enhancing crisis response through improved collaboration between law enforcement and behavioral health.
-Founded by Dr. Sarah Abbott, a pioneer in the Co-Response field, the organization assists communities in developing, implementing, and sustaining evidence-based crisis response programs that enhance safety, reduce unnecessary arrests and emergency department visits, and improve outcomes for individuals experiencing behavioral health crises.
+Founded in 2000 by Dr. Sarah Abbott, a pioneer in the Co-Response field, the organization assists communities in developing, implementing, evaluating and sustaining evidence-informed crisis response programs that enhance safety, reduce unnecessary arrests and emergency department visits, and improve outcomes for individuals experiencing behavioral health crises.

 Dr. Sarah Abbott Presents the Co-Response Training Course